Tuscarora High School (Virginia): History

 Tuscarora opened in the fall of 2010.
 The school was originally planned to open for the 2008–2009 school year, but site acquisition delays caused the school to open two years later than planned.
 Until the 2012 school year, with the opening of John Champe High School, Tuscarora was the largest high school in Loudoun County with a capacity of 1,800 students.
 Jonathan Bonner is the second and current principal at Tuscarora, succeeding Pamela Croft who retired after the 2024–2025 school year and had been the school's principal since its opening.

 Academics

 Tuscarora High School is fully accredited.
 The school received the "accredited with warning" rating in the 2014–2015 school year for achieving below the standard on math benchmarks.
 This is the second time the school missed full accreditation for failing to meet the 75% pass rate required on state standardized tests.
 The school received full accreditation in 2016.

 Tuscarora offers Dual Enrollment courses through Northern Virginia Community College.

 Demographics

 The student body makeup is 52 percent male and 48 percent female, and the total minority enrollment is 41 percent.

 Band

-The Marching Huskies marching band is renowned statewide for its quality, creativity and precision in competition, in spite of its relative small size.
 The Tuscarora Marching Band is a four-time state champion, most recently as the VMBC Class 1A champions in 2023.
-Benjamin Williams was the first band director of Tuscarora.
-The current band director is McKenzie Durgin.
 The Marching Huskies band represented Virginia in the 2015 and 2023 Pearl Harbor Day Parade in Honolulu, Hawaii.